FAQ- Force Technical Info and Troubleshooting Guide

 1x3mm- gas interlock pistons- leak from back cap area around edges of back block

 021- outside ram housing front- leak through middle of body/grip frame area, extreme cases will mix retraction and extension air and will cause incomplete cycling of the system.
 Replace this o-ring if the marker will occasionally cycle but not fire the paintball out of the barrel

 021- outside ram housing rear- nominal change, extreme cases can cause excess venting around back cap and possible loss of efficiency and extension power

-Retraction Bumper- nominal change, extreme cases can cause a “clickier” sounding shot, a missing bumper can cause damage to the engine
+Retraction Bumper- a missing bumper can cause damage to the engine

 If you are experiencing a leak from the area of the marker where the grip frame attaches to the body (the leak may sound internal), first try replacing the external 021 orings on the outside of the Nucleus engine.
 If you still detect a leak from this area you may have a leak from one of the manifold o-rings.
 Remove the grip frame from the body.
 Clean/ regrease or replace the 007 “input air” o-ring and the 005 “retention air” o-ring that sit in the bottom of the body.
 The “retention air” o-ring is the 005 that sits further forward in the bottom of the body.

 If the leak persists, remove the manifolds and solenoid from the grip frame and clean/ regrease or replace the 1x3.5mm o-ring in the grip frame that sits under the red input manifold and the 1x3mm o-ring that sits between the red input manifold and solenoid.

 If the leak still persists, replace the “retention air” o-ring (1x3mm) that sits between the black drive manifold and the solenoid.

 If you still have a leak in the manifold/solenoid area after replacing these seals, you may need a replacement solenoid- contact the Field One Service Center.